intershop/iom-blueprint-project/devenv-4-iom/doc/02_configuration.md

 ## <a name="delete_config">Delete a Configuration</a>

-Before deleting a configuration file, you must ensure that all associated _Kubernetes_ and _Docker_ resources are deleted as well.
+Before deleting a configuration file, you must ensure that all associated _Kubernetes_ resources are deleted as well.
 You will not be able to delete them using _devenv-cli.sh_ afterwards.
-Executing `delete cluster` and `delete storage` will remove all resources assigned to a configuration.
+Executing `delete cluster` will remove all Kubernetes resources assigned to a configuration.
+If you have set `POSTGRES_DATA_DIR`, you can remove that directory manually afterwards.
 Additionally, it is recommended to delete unused _Docker_ images as well.

     # Delete IOM cluster
     devenv-cli.sh delete cluster

-    # Delete storage
+    # Optionally remove persistent database data (if POSTGRES_DATA_DIR was set)
-    devenv-cli.sh delete storage
+    rm -rf /path/to/POSTGRES_DATA_DIR

     # Now the configuration files can be deleted
     rm devenv.project.properties devenv.user.properties